koding/koding/docs/docs/creating-a-gce-stack/index.md

         ![GCE Enable Billing][14]

+        > Google Cloud applies resources quotas based on your usage, you may need to request quota increase, for both global and regional limit.
+See [more information here](https://cloud.google.com/compute/docs/resource-quotas)

     8. Once you are done with adding your billing information, go to your project **Credentials** menu and click **Create credentials**

         ![GCE Credentials][15]